bruceravel/BLA-XANES/doc/metis/data.rst

 :sub:`1,3` line, examining the XES at one or more energies might be a lot more interesting.

-The RIXS controls work differently in HERFD mode than in RXES mode.
+The RIXS controls work differently in HERFD mode than in VRXES mode.
 In the case of HERFD, measuring the :quoted:`RIXS` means to compute the HERFD spectrum at each measured elastic energy.
 The :button:`Process RIXS,light` button will compute the mask at each